-- This is the model by Mueller and Salam

-- Both self-dual and unitary

-- Reduces to BK in either dilute projectile or target limit
+- This is the model by Mueller and Salam - Both self-dual and s-channel unitary - Reduces to BK in either dilute projectile or target limits - In the dense limit violates the KNO scaling

-Yet, the model is not unique.
+Yet, the model is NOT unique.
 Furthermore, at each step of the evolution it produces one dipole only.
 This is somewhat unphysical for dense systems of partons.